kieda/QCode/concept.md

 The JVM has a bit of a workaround, though, which allows us to do limited dynamic programming.
 Each class, is loaded by a ClassLoader, and the class 'belongs' to the classloader.
 We cannot load up a new class definition of `Point` under the same classloader, but we can do it under a **different** classloader - the old instances of `Point` will still remain valid in the context of the old classloader, and all new instances of the new version of `Point` will remain valid under the new classloader.

 This is the way that QCode currently works - whenever we reload a definition of a class we just do it under a new classloader, which allows us to 'simulate' reloading a new class, when it's just under a new context.
+We create a new UrlClassloader, then using this classloader to load and run a target class.

 ## Problem